Jorge-GitHub/Avalon-Extensions/README.md

 public void SayHello()
 {
     DateTime now = DateTime.Now;
-    // Will return a flag that determinates whether the datetime is today or not. bool isToday = now.IsToday();
+    // Returns a flag that determinates whether the datetime is today or not. bool isToday = now.IsToday();
-    // Return the last day o the month from a provider date.
+    // Returns the last day of the month from a provider date.
     DateTime lastDayOTheMonth = now.LastDayOfMonth();
     // Returns a flag that determinates whether the DateTime year is a leap year or not. bool isLeapYear = now.IsLeapYear();